pingcap/TiDB-Lambda-integration/aws-lambda-cloudformation/README.md

 > All resources created in this section will be charged to your AWS account.
 Please make sure you have enough credits in your account before proceeding.
 >
 > The defualut region is **`us-east-1`**.
+>
+> If you are not in this region, you should change the region in `aws-lambda-cloudformation/src/secretManager.ts` and create your code bundle by yourself.

 ### 1. Create a Secrets Manager service